Set up your email sending domain

 It protects your email reputation.
 Without verifying your domain, your emails are more likely to be marked as spam or not delivered at all.

 It signals credibility.
-Emails from you@yourstartup.com
+Emails from

 .